robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

   }
 }
 ```
 1. Recall that the Processor interface is parameterized with four generics.
-The first two generics (in this case, Processor<String, TurbineState, ..., ...>) refer to the input key and value types.
-The last two generics (in this case, Processor<..., ..., String, TurbineState>) refer to the output key and value types.
+The first two generics (in this case, ``Processor<String, TurbineState, ..., ...>``) refer to the **input** key and value types.
+The last two generics (in this case, ``Processor<..., ..., String, TurbineState>``) refer to the **output** key and value types.
 2. The generics in the ProcessorContext interface refer to the output key and value types (in this case, ProcessorContext<String, TurbineState>).
-3. It is typical to save the processor context as an instance property, as we do here, so that we can access it later (e.g., from the process and/or close methods).
+3. It is typical to save the processor context as an instance property, as we do here, so that we can access it later (e.g., from the **process** and/or **close** methods).
-4. Whenever you want to send a record to downstream processors, you can call the forward method on the ProcessorContext instance (we have saved this in the context property).
+4. Whenever you want to send a record to downstream processors, you can call the **forward** method on the **ProcessorContext** instance (we have saved this in the **context** property).
 This method accepts the record that you would like to forward.
-In our processor implementation, we always want to forward the reported state records, which is why we call context.forward using an unmodified record in this line.
+In our processor implementation, we always want to forward the reported state records, which is why we call **context.forward** using an unmodified record in this line.
 5. Check to see if our turbine meets the conditions for sending a shutdown signal.
 In this case, we check that wind speeds exceed a safe threshold (65 mph), and that our turbine is currently powered on.
-6. If the previous conditions are met, generate a new record containing a desired power state of OFF.
-Since we have already sent the original reported state record downstream, and we are now generating a desired state record, this is effectively a type of flatMap operation (our processor has created two output records from one input record).
+6. If the previous conditions are met, generate a new record containing a desired power state of **OFF**.
+Since we have already sent the original reported state record downstream, and we are now generating a desired state record, this is effectively a type of **flatMap** operation (our processor has created two output records from one input record).
 7. Create an output record that includes the desired state that we saved to the state store.
 The record key and timestamp are inherited from the input record.
-8. Call the context.forward method in order to send the new record (the shutdown signal) to downstream processors.
+8. Call the **context.forward** method in order to send the new record (the shutdown signal) to downstream processors.
 9. In this processor, there’s no special logic that we need to execute when our processor is closed.

-As you can see, implementing a Processor is pretty straightforward.
-One interesting thing to call out is that when you build processors like this, you usually don’t need to concern yourself with where the output records will be forwarded to from the Processor implementation itself (you can define the dataflow by setting the parent name of a downstream processor).
-The exception to this is if you use a variation of ProcessorContext#forward that accepts a list of downstream processor names, which tells Kafka Streams which child processors to forward the output to.
+As you can see, implementing a **Processor** is pretty straightforward.
+One interesting thing to call out is that when you build processors like this, you usually don’t need to concern yourself with ***where*** the output records will be forwarded to from the **Processor** implementation itself (you can define the dataflow by setting the parent name of a downstream processor).
+The exception to this is if you use a variation of **ProcessorContext#forward** that accepts a list of downstream processor names, which tells Kafka Streams which ***child processors*** to forward the output to.
 An example of this is shown here:
 ```java
 context.forward(newRecord, "some-child-node");
 ```
-Whether or not you use this variation of the forward method depends on if you want to broadcast the output to all of the downstream processors or to a specific downstream processor.
+Whether or not you use this variation of the **forward** method depends on if you want to broadcast the output to all of the downstream processors or to a specific downstream processor.
 For example, the DSL’s branch method uses the above variation since it only needs to broadcast its output to a subset of the available downstream processors.

 This completes step 2 of our processor topology (see [Figure 7-1](#figure-7-1-the-topology-that-we-will-be-implementing-for-our-iot-digital-twin-service)).
 Next, we need to implement a stateful stream processor that creates and saves digital twin records in a key-value store.